 Ciudad Juarez: This border city with the United States was once extremely dangerous.
 The government has done a lot to curb the activities of organized crime.
 Anderson Hernandez and Gilberto Torrens preached the gospel in the house of relatives of a sister in fellowship.
 They also delivered many VIA magazines in the city, and had an open-air meeting in a park.

-El Vergel: Leonel Chavez and Shad Kember visited this small town for a week, visiting the people and preaching the gospel.
+El Vergel: Shad Kember and a brother with relatives in this small town visited for a week, visiting the people and preaching the gospel.
 There are about 500 homes here.
-God worked in a remarkable way and several of brother Chavez’s relatives professed faith in Christ.
-Our brethren plan to return in June.
+God worked in a remarkable way and several professed faith in Christ.
+There are plans to return in June.

 Puerto Palomas: Anderson Hernandez and Gilberto Torrens visit this border town regularly, a 310 mile drive for them.
 There is a lovely elderly couple here from the West Phoenix Spanish-speaking assembly, who have several unsaved relatives they are burdened about.